 - 2 weeks paid leave if you have COVID-19 symptoms or test positive for the virus.
 You receive full pay (capped at $511 per day) if you tested positive for COVID-19, are quarantined, or your doctor advises you to self-quarantine.
 You are otherwise entitled to only two-thirds of your pay (capped at $200 per day).

 - ESD Unemployment – up to 30 weeks of unemployment, plus an additional $600 per week.
-The new laws make theoretically easier to access unemployment benefits with fewer restrictions and shorter waiting periods, However, ESD’s systems are overburdened with new applications and there are long delays – patience is required.
+The new laws make it theoretically easier to access unemployment benefits with fewer restrictions and shorter waiting periods, However, ESD’s systems are overburdened with new applications and there are long delays— patience is required.

 The Washington Paid Family Medical Leave Act.
-This Act provides up to 12 weeks paid leave (capped at $1,000 per week) for any serious health condition, including COVID-19 or for caring for a family member with this condition.
+This Act provides up to 12 weeks of paid leave (capped at $1,000 per week) for any serious health condition, including COVID-19, or for caring for a family member with this condition.
 You must work at least 820 hours in the year prior to this condition and leave.
-You can apply for benefits here: https://paidleave.wa.gov/get-ready-to-apply/.
+You can apply for benefits here.

-The Washington Paid Sick Leave Act.
-This Act requires employers to provide 1 hours of sick leave for every 40 hours work, and these hours accrue if unused.
+Washington Paid Sick Leave Act.
+This Act requires employers to provide 1 hour of sick leave for every 40 hours of work, and these hours accrue if unused.

-L&I protections for front-line and essential workers.
+L&I Protections For Front-Line And Essential Workers.
 The Washington Department of Labor & Industries (L&I) recently changed its workers’ compensation coverage for front-line workers.
-Health care professionals and first responders who are quarantined after being exposed to COVID-19 on the job are now entitled to L&I benefits.
-The Current L&I rules already contain protections for workers injured on the job, so this is more of a clarification of existing rules.
-Workers who test positive for COVID-19 can file a workers’ compensation claim at any time up to two years after exposure to the virus.
-A worker whose claim is accepted is eligible for approximately two thirds of the workers’ regular pay.
+Healthcare professionals and first responders who are quarantined after being exposed to COVID-19 on the job are now entitled to L&I benefits.
+The current L&I rules already contain protections for workers injured on the job, so this is more of a clarification of existing rules.
+Workers who test positive for COVID-19 can file a workers’ compensation COVID-19 claim at any time up to two years after exposure to the virus.
+A worker whose claim is accepted is eligible for approximately two-thirds of the worker’s regular pay.